By Marika Sboros

 The conference took place at the Gustav Roussy Institut in September that same year.
 It drew global experts, all dedicated to improving the way doctors treat cancer.

-I met Seyfried there, who memorably told me that doctors shouldn’t have to “slash, burn and poison patients just to treat their cancer”.
+I attended the conference and met Seyfried there.
+He memorably told me that doctors shouldn’t have to “slash, burn and poison patients just to treat their cancer”.
 In Flying Against the Odds, he writes that Trochon’s “avoidance of toxic radiation, chemotherapy and immunotherapy” in his case was wise.
 That’s because these “can contribute to rapid tumor recurrence”.

 Certainly, emerging scientific evidence shows that most, if not all, cancers suffer “a common defect”, Seyfried says It is one where “fermentation replaces oxygen-dependent respiration for growth”.
 The success of Trochon’s alternative approach to managing his metastatic tumors is “consistent with the new understanding that cancer is primarily a metabolic disease”.
 In other words, it can be managed “with non-toxic metabolic therapies”.